Madgaon Express: Plot

 Kanchan Kombdi asks him to meet her at her place and her gang surrounds the entire hotel premises.
-The three escape the place by secretly jumping off the window.
-Pinku begins to act strangely as he is exposed to a high dosage of cocaine.
-They begin to search for a doctor who could treat Pinku.
-They meet a young woman Tasha, who tells that she can help them and takes them to Dr. Danny, who gives Pinku an injection which heals him.
+The three escape the place by jumping off the window.
+Pinku begins to act strangely due to overdosing on cocaine.
+They start looking for a doctor to help Pinku.
+They meet a young woman Tasha, who takes them to Dr. Danny.
+He gives Pinku an injection which heals him.
 It is revealed that the cocaine found at the hotel room belongs to Mendoza Bhai, a ruthless gangster.
 Upon returning to the hotel, the three are shocked to discover that the cocaine is missing.
 The police arrive and they escape the place.
-Meanwhile, Ganapath reaches the hotel and is angry to find the cocaine missing, which he had himself hidden underneath the bed.
+Meanwhile, Ganpat reaches the hotel and is angry to find the cocaine missing, which he had hidden underneath the bed.
 He discovers Pinku's cellphone inside his bag and sees text messages from his girlfriend Mariam.

-Ayush and Pinku blame Dodo for their whole predicament, telling that they do not trust him and everything Dodo says feels like a lie.
-Dodo confesses that he is not rich like the two of them and that the images posted by him on social media were fake.
-Dodo tells that he felt like a "nobody" and did it so that they do not feel embarrassed to have him as a friend.
-The two tells that Dodo will always be their friend and forgive Dodo.
-It is revealed that Mendoza Bhai and Kanchan Kombdi used to love each other and were married, but Mendoza Bhai fell in love and married a foreign woman, which angered Kanchan Kombdi and they became rivals.
-Kanchan Kombdi had found the cocaine in the hotel room and had stolen it, planning to sell it and earn money, as revenge to Mendoza Bhai.
+Ayush and Pinku blame Dodo for their predicament and say they no longer trust him.
+Dodo admits his social-media persona was all an act because he felt like a “nobody” and didn’t want to embarrass them.
+Hearing this, they reassure him that he’ll always be their friend and forgive him.
+It is revealed that Mendoza Bhai and Kanchan Kombdi used to love each other and were married, but Mendoza Bhai fell in love with and married another woman, which angered Kanchan Kombdi, leading to her embarking on a journey of vengeance.
+Kanchan Kombdi had found the cocaine in the hotel room and had stolen it, planning to sell it and earn money, to get even with Mendoza Bhai.
 Ganapath is revealed to be a member of Mendoza Bhai's gang, but is secretly working with Kanchan Kombdi.

-The three decide to leave Goa, but discover that the cops are looking for them and posters, with their sketches, are stuck everywhere.
-Dodo receive a phone call from Tasha, telling that she can help them leave the city and asks them to meet her.
-Upon reaching the mentioned address, they discover that Tasha is held hostage by Mendoza Bhai and it was a setup to bring them to Mendoza Bhai.
+The three decide to leave Goa, but discover that the police are looking for them and posters, with their sketches, are stuck everywhere.
+Dodo receives a phone call from Tasha, who asks them to meet her if they want to leave safely.
+Upon reaching, they discover that Tasha is held hostage by Mendoza Bhai and it was a setup to bring them to him.
 Mendoza Bhai orders Dodo and Pinku to go to Kanchan Kombdi's place to retrieve the cocaine, disguised as women, to blend in with her gang members.
 Mendoza Bhai adds that Ayush and Tasha would remain with him and that he would kill them if they cannot retrieve the cocaine.